-On this day 21 years ago, the Good News Network made positive news available on the web for the first time.
-Geri Weis-Corbley, the founder, worked in TV news, freelancing for CNN and other media companies, until the advent of the internet when she created the #1 source for inspiring news.
+On this day 22 years ago, the Good News Network made positive news available on the web for the first time.
+Geri Weis-Corbley, the founder, worked in TV news, freelancing for CNN and other media companies, until the advent of the internet when she created what is now the #1 source for inspiring news.
 After learning how to code in html, Geri designed and built the site—and launched it with a click of a button—delivering good news to anyone in the world.
 (1997)

 More Good News on this Day:

 - Ralph Waldo Emerson delivered a speech explaining his transcendentalist philosophy for the first time to a large audience — a sort of intellectual Declaration of Independence — telling them to break free from the past, pay attention to the present, and create their own unique ideas (1837)

 - Van Morrison, the Irish singer-songwriter and multi-instrumentalist whose albums Moondance and Astral Weeks have received critical acclaim, was born (1945)

 - Malaya [Malaysia] in 1957, and Trinidad and Tobago in 1962, gained independence from the UK; and Kyrgyzstan from the Soviet Union in 1991

 - Walter Cronkite began anchoring the CBS Evening News (1963)